Best 7 String Guitar Selection for Extended Range & Power

 GEARANK

-92 out of 100.
-Incorporating 250+ ratings and reviews.
+Incorporating 270+ ratings and reviews.

-• Comfortable and easy to play neck.
+• Easy to play neck

-• Good build quality, despite the low price.
+• Good build quality, despite the low price

 The Ibanez GRG7221WH is a 7-string guitar known for offering excellent value for its price.
 It features a poplar body, maple neck, and rosewood fretboard with white dot inlay.
 One of its standout features is the inclusion of passive PSND-7 humbucker pickups, which provide a thick sound suitable for rock and metal genres.